okohll/abdocs/content/docs/tables/options.md

 Please [contact us](https://agilechilli.com/contact-us/) if you'd like to set that up.

+Emails are matched by creating a view containing the email addresses of potential recipients.
+An incoming email is attached to the record from this view which matches the sender's email address.
+If there is no match, it is added to a 'holding bay' where users can view and manually attach emails to records.

 ## Information
 After the options, some structural information is shown, such as which tables depend on this one i.e. have a [relation](https://todo.com) to it, how many fields and views per tile there are.
 See also the [usage dashboard]({{<relref "/docs/security-and-compliance/security-features/usage-monitoring/usage-reporting#the-dashboard">}})